1986 Tampa Bay Buccaneers season: NFL draft

 The Buccaneers received additional picks in the first and second rounds from the Miami Dolphins in exchange for linebacker Hugh Green.
 Their extra sixth-round pick came from the New England Patriots in exchange for a fifth-round pick in the 1987 draft.
 The second pick in the 12th round came from the San Francisco 49ers in return for the rights to center Jim Leonard.
-The Buccaneers’ third-round pick was traded to the New Orleans Saints for defensive back David Greenwood.
+The Buccaneers’ third-round pick was traded to the New Orleans Saints for safety David Greenwood.
 Their sixth-round pick was traded to the Denver Broncos in exchange for defensive end Brison Manor.
 Their seventh-round pick went to the Buffalo Bills in exchange for wide receiver Perry Tuttle.
 Their 8th-round pick went to the Rams for defensive back Ivory Sully.

 The Bo Jackson draft fiasco

 Auburn University running back Bo Jackson was selected with the Buccaneers’ first overall pick in the draft, but refused to sign with them.
 Jackson was angry with the Buccaneers after accepting a private jet ride to attend a team workout caused him to lose his eligibility to play baseball at Auburn.
 Although NCAA rules allow a professional athlete to compete collegiately in a different sport, stricter Southeastern Conference rules disqualify a professional athlete from competing in any college sports.
 Jackson accused the Buccaneers of sabotaging his college baseball career, although Phil Krueger insisted that the SEC had advised them that the flight was allowable, and that it was Jackson himself who had insisted on using a private flight.
 Jackson had been rated as the best running back prospect to come out of college since O. J. Simpson 17 years earlier.
 Jackson was said to have ridiculed Tampa Bay's offensive line, and shortly before the baseball draft to have told two teams that he had no intention of playing football.
-Most teams did not believe him, but the Kansas City Royals, although they were unsure enough that they waited until the fourth round of the Major League Baseball Draft to select him.
+Most teams did not believe him, but the Kansas City Royals, although they were unsure enough that they waited until the fourth round of the Major League Baseball draft to select him.
 Jackson vowed never to play football again and accepted an offer from the Royals worth much less than what the Buccaneers offered.
 The Buccaneers turned down several impressive trade offers for Jackson, including the San Francisco 49ers' offer of Ronnie Lott, Wendell Tyler, and first- and second-round draft picks.
 Jackson's statements about not playing football were contradictory, as he alternated between stating he didn't want to play at all and between saying he didn't want to play for a terrible team and organization like Tampa Bay.
 In his book, Jackson recalls a meeting with Al Davis where he said he liked Davis and told the Raider boss he would love to play for them, and that the Raiders made offers for the #1 pick to Tampa Bay that were spurned.